Standard Moroccan Amazigh

 Standard Moroccan Amazigh is typically referred to as Tamazight, Amazigh, or Berber, although these terms can also be used to refer to any other Amazigh language, or to Amazigh languages as a whole, including those outside Morocco.

 History

 As of 2024, 24.8 percent of Moroccans spoke Tamazight, referring to either Tashelhit, Central Atlas Tamazight, or Tarifit, as a native language.
 Following the independence of Morocco in 1956, Amazigh activists began calling for greater inclusion of Tamazight in official and public contexts.
 Cultural associations also began demanding the standardization of Tamazight in the 1980s.

 In 2001, the creation of IRCAM, and its role in teaching Tamazight in the classroom, was announced.
 This development required the standardization of Tamazight writing and the creation of dictionaries, textbooks, and teaching materials.

+This was followed in 2003 by the introduction of Amazigh-language teaching in 120 schools and the adoption of Tifinagh as the official script.
+In 2004, the script gained international recognition.
+In 2008, the Royal Institute issued a grammar reference book and approved plans for an Amazigh-language television channel, which began broadcasting in 2009.

 In 2011, the Moroccan constitution was amended to include Tamazight as an official language.

+In November 2023, Standard Moroccan Amazigh Wikipedia (zgh) was officially accepted and launched as an independent Wikipedia project.

 Development

 To develop Standard Moroccan Amazigh, IRCAM analyzed written sources of Tashelhit, Central Atlas Tamazight, and Tarifit.
 In this process, 3584 verbs were added to the standardized vocabulary.
 Words and syntactic structures with identical meanings across languages were added as synonyms; for example, both taddart, the Central Atlas Tamazight word for house, and tigammi, the Tashelhit word for house, mean "house" in Standard Moroccan Amazigh.

 To add words not found in any of Tashelhit, Central Atlas Tamazight, or Tarifit, IRCAM borrowed from Amazigh languages from outside Morocco when possible, and otherwise derived a new word from the existing Tamazight lexicon.